laqinfan/Rent-A-Car/planning/ISA_Milestone2/IAS_milestone2_RAC_v1.1.md

 ## Tasks: Laqin Fan
 ### Task 1: Show car availability using calendar
 - Description: Add car availability status by checking the calendar.
-- How to Evaluate: Navigate to the "Browse Vehicle" page.
-There would be car status using a calendar tracking the avaliability status.
+- How to Evaluate: navigate to the "My Vehicles" page.
+There would be "Set Car Availability" button to check car availability status.
+Click "Set vehicle status", which helps to create owner's car availability.
+These car available information can be seen in "vehicle details".
 - Outcome of Task: xxx

 ### Task 2: Notify by email
 - Description: Add a notification function to send contract generating info to both renter and car owner.
-- How to Evaluate: Navigate to the contract page.
-Click generate congtract, our website will notify both renter and car owner by email.
+- How to Evaluate: Navigate to "Browse Vehicles" page, click one car and in the "vehicle details" page, after clicking "generate contract" button, our website will notify both renter and car owner by email.
+Navigate to "My contracts" page, click one contract and in the contract form, after clicking "approve" button, our website will notify both renter and car owner by email
 - Outcome of Task: xxx

 ### Task 3: Create a testimonial
 - Description:  Create a testimonial model, controller, _form.html.erb (+new/edit), show.html.erb, seeds, validations, validation tests.
-- How to Evaluate: As a renter/car owner, navigate to the home page to leave a testimonial/comment on the homepage about  experiences with the Rent-A-Car service.
-This comment would be updated on the home page.
+- How to Evaluate: Navigate to the home page to leave a testimonial/comment on the homepage about experiences with the Rent-A-Car service.
+Click "Read More" button, naviagte to the testimonial index page to see all the testimonials about this website.
+The testimonial can be created only onece.
+After writing a testimonial, the testimonial will be showed imediatedly on the home page.
 - Outcome of Task: xxx